Marcell Ozuna Player Props: Braves vs. White Sox

 Marcell Ozuna At The Plate

-- He ranks 92nd in batting average, 90th in on base percentage, and 39th in slugging among qualifying batters in MLB play.
+- Among the qualifying hitters in MLB play, his batting average ranks 101st, his on-base percentage ranks 97th, and he is 44th in the league in slugging.

-- Ozuna has picked up a hit in 67.1% of his 73 games this season, with multiple hits in 20.5% of those games.
+- Ozuna has picked up a hit in 49 of 74 games this season, with multiple hits 15 times.

-- Ozuna has had an RBI in 25 games this season (34.2%), including 11 multi-RBI outings (15.1%).
-He has also driven home three or more of his team's runs in two contests.
+- In 25 games this year (33.8%), Ozuna has picked up an RBI, and in 11 of those games (14.9%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

-- In 41.1% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (5.5%).
+- In 31 of 74 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.